+\begin{definition} A billiard $\Omega\subset\Sigma$ with a countably piecewise smooth boundary is {\it countably confocal,} if its boundary consists of arcs of confocal conics (at least one conical arc is present) and may be some segments of geodesics admissible with respect to the confocal conic pencil given by the conical arcs in $\partial\Omega$, see Definition \ref{adm}. \end{definition}

+Confocal billiards with piecewise smooth boundaries were introduced by S.V.Bolotin \cite{bolotin2}, who proved their polynomial integrability with integrals of first, second or fourth degree.
+See the following proposition, whose proof presented in loc. cit. remains valid in the countably piecewise smooth case.

-\begin{proposition} \cite[proposition 1 in section 2; the theorem in section 4]{bolotin2} Each countably confocal planar billiard is polynomially integrable: it has a non-trivial first integral that is either linear, or quadratic, or a degree 4 polynomial in the speed components (it is a homogeneous polynomial of the same degree in three variables $M_1$, $M_2$, $M_3$) that is non-constant on the unit speed hypersurface.
-The case of a degree 4 integral that cannot be reduced to a degree 2 integral is exactly the case, when the conics forming the billiard boundary are contained in a confocal pencil of types 2a) or 2b) from the above definition and the billiard boundary contains some of the admissible geodesics from (\ref{newgeod}) mentioned in 2a) and 2b) respectively. \end{proposition}
+\begin{proposition} \cite[proposition 1 in section 2; the theorem in section 4]{bolotin2} Each countably confocal billiard is polynomially integrable: it has a non-trivial first integral that is either linear, or quadratic, or a degree 4 polynomial in the velocity components that is non-constant on the unit velocity hypersurface.
+If all the geodesic pieces of its boundary lie in $\Gamma_\la$ ($\Gamma_\la(H)$), then the integral can be chosen of degree at most 2.
+The case of a degree 4 integral that cannot be reduced to an integral of degree at most 2 is exactly the case, when the conics forming the billiard boundary are contained in a confocal pencil of types 2a) or 2b) from Definition \ref{adm} and the billiard boundary contains at least one segment of some of the admissible geodesics from (\ref{newgeod}) mentioned in 2a) and 2b) respectively. \end{proposition}

-\begin{remark} Proposition \ref{propconf} was proved in loc.cit. for billiards with piecewise smooth boundaries.
-The proof remains valid for general countably confocal billiards, with boundaries having infinitely many smooth pieces.
-The Euclidean billiard with a degree 4 integral whose boundary contains an arc of parabola and a segment of the line through the focus that is orthogonal to the axis of the parabola was first discovered in \cite{gram}. \end{remark}
+\begin{example} For Euclidean billiards the two countably confocality notions given by Definitions \ref{count-con} and \ref{confocality-2} are equivalent.
+A Euclidean billiard whose boundary contains an arc of parabola and a segment of the line through the focus that is orthogonal to the axis of the parabola, as at Fig. 1d), is exactly a billiard of type 2b), see the end of paper \cite{bolotin2}; the above line is the first geodesic in (\ref{newgeod}).
+This example of a billiard having a degree 4 integral was first discovered in \cite{gram}.
+Analogous billiards on surfaces of non-zero constant curvature were constructed in \cite{abdr2}. \end{example}

 The main result of the paper is the following theorem.